A Symmetry-Enabled Direct Quantum Protocol for Many-Body Green's Functions: Background

-\emph{Parity symmetry}---If there exists a parity operator $P$ such that $[H,P]=0$, then we say the system has parity symmetry.
-This seemingly strong condition is actually common in typical quantum systems.
-For example, the Heisenberg model
+If there exists an operator $P$ that is unitary and Hermitian and satisfies $[H,P]=0$, then we say that $H$ has a parity symmetry and refer to $P$ as a parity operator.
+This condition is common in many lattice models.
+For example, the Heisenberg (XXZ) chain